temporalio/documentation/docs/server/production-deploy.md

 See the [versions & dependencies page](/docs/server/versions-and-dependencies/) for precise versions we support together with these features.

+Kubernetes is not required for Temporal, but it is popular anyway.
+We do maintain [a Helm chart](https://github.com/temporalio/helm-charts) as a reference and we recently hosted a YouTube discussion on how we think about the Kubernetes ecosystem in relation to Temporal.

 ### Configuration

 At minimum, the `development.yaml` file needs to have the [`global`](/docs/server/configuration/#global) and [`persistence`](https://docs.temporal.io/docs/server/configuration/#persistence) parameters defined.